Hutchinson triadA50.5

 Note(s)This section has been translated automatically.

-At the age of 21, Jonathan Hutchinson worked as a medical assistant at St. Bartholomew Hospital.
-There he observed 2 children with keratitis and dental changes.
-The dental changes are common as Hutchinson's or barrel teeth.
+At the age of 21, Jonathan Hutchinson worked as a medical assistant at St. Bartholomew's Hospital.
+There he observed 2 children with keratitis and dental abnormalities.
+The dental changes are known as Hutchinson's teeth or barrel teeth.
 Hutchinson published his observations in 1858 under the name "chronic interstitial keratitis".
-In 1861 deafness was also described in this context.
-Hutchinson summarized keratitis, tooth deformity and deafness as a triad for the diagnosis of congenital syphilis.
+In 1861, deafness was also described in this context.
+Hutchinson summarized keratitis, tooth deformity and deafness as a triad for the diagnosis of congenital syphilis (A53.9).

 Authors